Breast Implant Surgery Risks

 Breastfeeding – As with any breast surgery, ability to breastfeed may be affected after a breast reduction surgery.

-Allergies – Please let your surgeon and nurse advisor know if you have any allergies to the following; surgical tape, suture materials, glues, blood products, topical preparations or injected agents.
+Allergies – Please let your surgeon and nurse coordinator know if you have any allergies to the following; surgical tape, suture materials, glues, blood products, topical preparations or injected agents.